Perwahl/SOVLRules/docs/UnitTypes.md

 |**Wounds**| The **Wounds** stat tells us how many points of damage each model in a unit can take before it is removed. |
 |**Discipline**| **Discipline** is a measure of the units bravery and tendency to stick around when things look grim.
 It's used for Discipline tests after combat and heavy casualties. |

+## Discipline and Rank Bonus
+In some cases a unit might be required to make a **Discipline Test**.
+For example, after a unit loses a combat, or when rallying a fleeing unit.

+A discpline test is made by rolling 2d6 and adding the units **Rank Bonus**, if any.
+If the result is lower than or equal to the units **Discipline** stat, it is succesful.

+A unit gets **Rank Bonus** for each rank of models behind the first.
+A rank that is missing models counts as long as it's half full.

 ## Unit Types
 Units come in different types which determines some basic properties.